Skip to content

 Expectations of all Sixth Form learners is high.
 We expect a level of maturity from all our learners and hope that they are dedicated to getting their best out of the time that they are learning with us.

 We work successfully with neighbouring schools and Bridgend College to provide extra A level subjects outside of those that the school already provides.
 The collaboration is one that has been successful over many years and all partners work closely together to achieve the best for our learners.
-Transport is provided from and to the school for collaboration subjects.
-A bus collects the learners who do ‘Twilight’ sessions at the college and there are various stops up the valleys on their return home.
-All transport is arranged during the induction process.
+Transport is provided from CCYD to the school/college for collaboration subjects.

 Learners that are part of the Head Team are expected to be committed, driven, inspirational and hard working.
 Expectations to attend Parents Evenings, school shows and lead activities within the school, to name but a few are part of the prestigious roles.
 In addition, there are also ‘Prefects’ that support staff during break and lunch to ensure that younger pupils are safe and that the school is being respected during these times.
 Once again, the Prefects are important and valued roles within our school.